aws-samples/karpenter-blueprints/README.md

 #### Terraform Cleanup  (Optional)

-Once you're done with testing the blueprints, if you used the Terraform template from this repository, you can proceed to remove all the resources that Terrform created.
+Once you're done with testing the blueprints, if you used the Terraform template from this repository, you can proceed to remove all the resources that Terraform created.
 To do so, run the following commands:

 ```
 export TF_VAR_region=$AWS_REGION